Meet Dr. Belaga, PhD

 Daily personalized retreats

-The retreat begins at 8 AM with a nourishing juice and a discussion about mindful living and eating.
+The retreat begins in the morning with a nourishing juice and a discussion about mindful living and eating.
 A signature guided meditation follows, which naturally extends into your morning psychology session.
-Journaling is recommended at this time.
+Journaling is recommended after the morning events.

-At 12 PM you will be offered lunch, which will be followed by a group discussion about mindful psychological healing.
-A yoga session will be held at 2 and your second psychology session will follow.
+In the afternoon you will be offered lunch, which will be followed by a discussion about mindful psychological healing.
+A yoga session will be next, followed by your second psychology session.
 An additional nourishing juice will be served.
-Dinner will be held at 6 PM,.
-The evening meditation will be held at 8.
+Dinner will be held in the early evening hours.
+The evening meditation will follow.
+You will be offered a detailed itinerary, complete with times upon arrival.

-If you are interested in attending the full day program and are from out of town, most of our retreats are held on the premises of beautiful beachfront or waterfront boutique hotels.
-Your retreat package includes your hotel stay and will be based on the number of days of your retreat and your room choice.
+If you are interested in attending the full day program and are from out of town our retreats are held within walking distance to beautiful beachfront or waterfront boutique hotels.
+Your retreat package includes your hotel stay and will be based on the number of days you attend and your room choice.

 "The frequent therapy sessions were very helpful.
 I think I gained a lot of insight into my issues at an accelerated pace and hope to put to use what I've learned."